brson/soroban-token-fuzzer/README.md

 - The sum of all balances is equal to the sum of mints minus the sum of burns.
 - The results of the `name`, `symbol` and `decimals` methods have not changed.

-## What is yet to be tested?

 - Contract calls do not panic.
   An error of type [`WasmVm`](https://docs.rs/soroban-sdk/latest/soroban_sdk/xdr/enum.ScErrorType.html#variant.WasmVm) and code [`InvalidAction`](https://docs.rs/soroban-sdk/latest/soroban_sdk/xdr/enum.ScErrorCode.html#variant.InvalidAction) is considered a panic, as that is what the runtime generates on panic.
+- For `approve`, `transfer`, `transfer_from`, `burn_from`, `burn`,
+  if the input amount is negative, the call returns an error.

+## What is yet to be tested?

 - Auths are checked correctly.
 - Non-contract address types
 - Admin methods other than `mint`.
 There is no standard admin interface for Soroban tokens.
 - Accessor methods don't mutate internal state.
-- Assertions about negative numbers in various situations.
+- More assertions about negative numbers in various situations.
-- Assertions about expected results of individual calls.
+- More assertions about expected results of individual calls.
 - Intentionally expiring allowances, the contract etc.